tel: +48 888 99 98 98

 In addition to immense power, neodymium magnets have the following advantages:

-• Significant importance in modern technologies – find application in hard drives, electric motors, medical apparatus or very advanced devices.
+• Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: